org-mifflin/Mifflin/README.md

 ### Quick Note Before You Read

 Im well aware this is a touch over engineered.
 I recognize that there's a real trade off on any project for the level at which trings are structured and for a small project like this I likely didnt need more than half of whats in here.
-BUT in ym defense, im trying to show off what I do.
+BUT in my defense, im trying to show off what I do.
 I hope you enjoy reading :)

 This project was build using [this](https://github.com/Elijah-Dangerfield/TemplateApp) template.